Skip to content

 Dioptase vs diopside

-While dioptase and diopside may appear similar due to their green colour, they are quite different minerals.
-Dioptase is a hydrated copper silicate known for its distinctive emerald-green hue resulting from its copper content.
+While dioptase and, due to their green colour, may appear similar, they are quite different minerals.
+Dioptase is a hydrated copper silicate known for its distinctive emerald-green hue due to its copper content.

-Diopside, on the other hand, is a calcium-magnesium silicate belonging to the pyroxene mineral family.
-Despite their superficial similarities, their fundamental composition and mineral group differences distinguish them.
+On the other hand, Diopside is a calcium-magnesium silicate belonging to the pyroxene mineral family.
+Their fundamental composition and mineral group differences distinguish them despite their superficial similarities.

 Caring for Your Dioptase Crystal